patrick-kidger/NeuralCDE/controldiffeq/README.md

 Note that installation shouldn't be necessary for use from the experiments folder.
 (The code there does some path-hacking to import it instead.)

-### Example
-See [example.py](./example.py), which demonstrates how to train a Neural CDE to detect the chirality (clockwise/anticlockwise) of a spiral.

 ### Basic usage
 Compute natural cubic splines:
 ```python